smallstep/docker-tls/mariadb/README.md

 A MariaDB image with [step](https://github.com/smallstep/cli) + baked-in CA certificate + ACME or JWK enrollment + [step-ca](https://github.com/smallstep/certificates) renewal + hot reloading of MariaDB certificates on renewal

+MariaDB supports hot reloading of certificates starting in version 10.4.

 ### Build it:

 Your CA certificate will be baked into the image.